Epic-legend128/Graph-Algorithms/README.md

     std::queue<Vertex*> q;
     q.push(head);
     std::unordered_map<Vertex*, bool> visited;
+    //while the queue is not empty
     while (!q.empty()) {
         Vertex* current = q.front();
-        if (current->val() == key) return current;
+        //return the current node if value is found if (current->val() == key) return current;
         q.pop();
-        if (visited[current]) continue;
+        //if current node has been visited then ignore it if (visited[current]) continue;
+        //mark as visited
         visited[current] = true;
         int l = current->len();
         for (int i = 0; i < l; i++) {
             Vertex* temp = current->adj(i);
-            if (visited.find(temp) == visited.end()) {
+            //if we haven't visited the neighbour, push them to the queue if (visited.find(temp) == visited.end()) {
                 q.push(temp);
             }
         }
     }
-    return nullptr;
+    //return nullptr as there is no node of value key return nullptr;
 }